 Oscar Baum at center conducting the Chinese orchestra c.1932 in a Harry Wenger photo.
 Photo: Tom B'hend and Preston Kaufmann Collection, AMPAS Margaret Herrick Library Digital Collections.

-A photo from the Kurt Wahler collection that Chevalier autographed decades later.
-Here we get a better view of the rigging.
-Bob Foreman notes that we have a monster load on what might be set #16, just to the right of Sid's head.
+Here we get a somewhat better view of the rigging.
+Thanks to Kurt Wahlner for locating the shot when it was for sale online.
+Bob Foreman, historian of the Peter Clark company, notes that we have a monster load on what might be set #16, just to the right of Sid's head.
+See another version of the photo from Kurt's collection that Chevalier autographed decades later.

-A detail of the strip light above the lockrail taken from the previous photo.
+A detail of the upstage end of the strip light above the lockrail taken from a version of the previous photo.
 There were 32 numbered sets plus a few designated separately.
 Note the "4B" for the 4th borderlight between sets 20 and 21.
 The set for the cyc was between 31 and the last set, #32.

 Time for the handprints.
 The photo appeared in the March 1935 issue of Cinelandia.
 Another take made it into the April 1935 issue of Movie Classic.
 Thanks to Bob Foreman for locating this via the site Lantern.
 Also see another shot with MacDonald and Chevalier that Bob located.